 Saimaluu Tash is listed on the World Heritage List and is under the protection of UNESCO.
-The unique stones of ancestors made ages ago are the start of the history of fine art.
-Saimaluu Tash is located in the Northeast hills of the Fergana range, in the Kurgat pass at the altitude of 3000-3200 m from sea level.
+These unique stones of our ancestors, created ages ago, are the start of the history of fine art.
+Saimaluu Tash is located in the northeastern hills of the Fergana range, in the Kurgat pass at the altitude of 3000-3200 m from sea level.

 Experts tell that some of the images go back from BC times to the 8th century A.D.
 One of the common drawings is an illustration of animals connected with triangles or squares similar to the Middle Eastern ceramics from the third to first millennium BC.
 Some of the stones even indicate the religious beliefs and thoughts from the world of the ancestors.

-How to reach Saimaluu Tash
+Travel to Saimaluu Tash

 Saimaluu Tash is open to visitors for only one month of the year in August.
-The rest of the season the massif is under thick layers of never-melting snowfields.
+For the rest of the season the massif is under thick layers of never-melting snowfields.
 For a short distance, there is a road from Kazarman village that only jeeps can handle but the rest of the way to the site can be reached in about a day on foot or horseback as well as with a donkey.